yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 - Tyk Self-Managed [added as a provider]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/with-tyk-self-managed-as-provider" >}})
 - Have APIs [created in your Tyk installation]({{< ref "getting-started/create-api" >}}.

-## Create and import an API product from Tyk
+## Create and import an API Product from Tyk

 {{< youtube rIGnIQ235As >}}